Bashton-Lab/ProCogGraph/README.md

 ## Quick Start

 ProCogGraph is both a pipeline for analysis of structures and a database of cognate ligand-domain mappings.
 To get started, the easiest method, described below, is to run ProCogGraph in a Docker container - for installation instructions for the database on bare metal, and for running the Nextflow pipeline see the [installation](docs/installation.md) guide.
+NOTE: Currently, the NeoDash Docker image does not contain a build for arm based Mac devices.
+There is an [open issue](https://github.com/neo4j-labs/neodash/issues/754) in NeoDash related to this, and until it is fixed by the developers, ProCogGraph cannot be setup via Docker on arm-based Mac devices.
+Therefore execution of Docker steps is limited to x86 Mac devices.
+ProCogGraph can still be installed directly on arm-based Mac devices by following the steps in the [installation](docs/installation.md) guide and using the web-hosted (by Neo4j) NeoDash web app.

 1. Download and install Docker from the [Docker website](https://www.docker.com/get-started)